Trusted Philadelphia Slip and Fall Lawyer

 Potential reimbursement includes specific and general damages

 Specific damages in a slip and fall lawsuit, such as medical and rehabilitation expenses, and lost wages, are relatively easy to estimate.
-Compensation can often be supported with receipts, invoices, paycheck stubs and similar items.
+Compensation can often be supported by receipts, invoices, paycheck stubs and similar items.

 General damages include more subjective factors that are more challenging to enumerate, such as pain and suffering, inconvenience, humiliation, or loss of enjoyment of life.
 The more severe, permanent, or debilitating an injury, the more likely one is to be awarded general damages.
 These damages are also referred to generally as “pain and suffering.”

 Each slip, trip, and fall case is unique, so there is no foolproof formula to determine the exact amount and nature of the compensation due the plaintiff.
 Your lawyer must consider the conditions of the property, the nature of your visit, the disposition of the property owner regarding hazard mitigation, and other factors when determining the strategy and tactics they will take with your claim.
+The critical point is to have a knowledgeable and proven Philadelphia slip and fall attorney by your side.

 Further in-depth information and advice can be found by reading FAQs from a top slip and fall lawyer in Philadelphia.

-Because of the potential complexities of slip, trip, and fall lawsuits, you can’t afford not to hire a top Philadelphia slip and fall lawyer, Jeffrey Harlan Penneys, Esq. serves clients throughout Pennsylvania as well, so whether your potential case takes place in Bucks County, Montgomery County, Delaware County – or anywhere in the Commonwealth – there is never a fee unless I win.
+Because of the potential complexities of slip, trip, and fall lawsuits, you can’t afford not to hire a top Philadelphia slip and fall lawyer.
+Jeffrey Harlan Penneys, Esq. serves clients throughout Pennsylvania as well, so whether your potential case takes place in Bucks County, Montgomery County, Delaware County – or anywhere in the Commonwealth – there is never a fee unless I win.